As a teacher, you will need a solid classroom management plan if you want to avoid burnout.

 - Sticker charts

-(Don’t think stickers won’t work for older grades.
-My son has used the coveted ‘scratch and sniff’ variety of stickers for grade 8 and 9 and they love them!)
+(Don’t think that stickers won’t work for older grades.
+My son has used the coveted ‘scratch and sniff’ variety of stickers for grades 8 and 9, and they love them!)

 Having a reward system that acknowledges individual behaviour, as well as rewarding whole class effort, are all great methods of developing responsible behaviours in your students.